njsdias/APIForDS/Tutorial1/web/README.md

 ## Dockers

-Once that you copy your aapp.py the Docker expects to see a DockerFile
+Once that you copy your aapp.py the Docker expects to see a Dockerfile

 - To create a DockerFile.
 In terminal write : touch Dockerfile